Josh Naylor Player Props: Guardians vs. Tigers

-On Monday, Josh Naylor (coming off going 0-for-4) and the Cleveland Guardians face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 6:40 PM ET.
+Josh Naylor -- hitting .154 with a home run, seven walks and seven RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Detroit Tigers, with Matthew Boyd on the hill, on April 18 at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Nationals.
+He had a hitless showing in his most recent game (0-for-4) against the Nationals.

 Josh Naylor Game Info & Props vs. the Tigers